-IMERT works to support Illinois by maintaining 24 hour operational readiness to lend medical assistance in times of disaster.
+IMERT works to lend assistance to local healthcare providers by providing triage and interim emergency medical care.
 Team members include volunteer healthcare professionals and mission support specialists from across the state.
 Additionally, our focus is to enhance resilience in our communities through education and training to improve the overall capability of the state of Illinois to respond to disaster and mass casualty events.

 The IMERT concept emerged in 1999 when a small group of emergency physicians, nurses, and toxicologists met with individuals in the Division of Emergency Medical Services of the Illinois Department of Public Health.
 The initial intent of the group was to assess the level of awareness and preparedness of emergency department personnel in Illinois to respond to a large-scale WMD event that might overwhelm hospitals and surrounding communities.